nicofirst1/MAS-Traffic-Control/Journal.md

 Here we need to specify the:
 - Action space (using gym)
+    - Stop
-    - Aks/give/take priority
+    - De/accelerate

 - Observable space
-    - define what cars know about each other (turning direction), if you go by neighbors check out *getNeighbors* in the [TraCi documentation](https://sumo.dlr.de/pydoc/traci.html)
+    - Define what cars know about each other (turning direction), if you go by neighbors check out *getNeighbors* in the [TraCi documentation](https://sumo.dlr.de/pydoc/traci.html)
 - Reward
     - Driving time
     - Total driving time * weighed